 with open("foo") as o: f1 = o.read() with open("bar") as o: f2 = o.read() print(len(f1) + len(f2))

-In Hy, with returns the value of its last body form, so you can use it like an ordinary function call:
+In Hy, The with statement returns the value of its last body form, so you can use it like an ordinary function call:

 To be even more concise, you can put a